FallenWarrior2k/cardinal.py/README.md

 - a selfroling system
 - opt-in channels, i.e. hidden channels that only appear to users after issuing a command
 - restricting bot commands to certain channels
+- moderation features like kicking and banning
+- restricting new members' privileges until they confirm themselves
-- much more coming soon, mainly moderation features
+- much more to come

 ## Setup